 Tufts prohibits driving while under the influence of marijuana, regardless of location or age.

 3. Medical Marijuana

 Because the federal Drug-Free Schools and Communities Act applies to the use of medical marijuana, Tufts prohibits the use, possession, or distribution of marijuana, including for medicinal purposes, on campus, in all fraternities and sororities, and as part of any Tufts-sponsored activities.
 This prohibition applies even if the Massachusetts Department of Public Health (DPH) has issued a Medical Marijuana Registry identification card to an individual, authorizing that individual to possess and use marijuana for medicinal purposes.

-Students who obtain a registration card from the Massachusetts Department of Public Health may submit a letter to the Dean of Student Affairs Office requesting to be released from their University housing and dining contract.
+Students who obtain a registration card from the Massachusetts Department of Public Health may submit a letter to the Dean of Students Office requesting to be released from their University housing and dining contract.
 In such situations, students will be released from their contracts with no financial penalty.
 Any payments made to the University for dining services or housing facilities will be returned to the student in proportion to the remainder of their time on a University meal plan or in University residence halls.

 4. Prohibited Substances